rifatrakib/practical-pydantic/field-types/README.md

 #### Secret Types

 You can use the `SecretStr` and the `SecretBytes` data types for storing sensitive information that you do not want to be visible in logging or tracebacks. `SecretStr` and `SecretBytes` can be initialized idempotently or by using `str` or `bytes` literals respectively.
 The `SecretStr` and `SecretBytes` will be formatted as either `'**********'` or `''` on conversion to json.

+#### Json Type

+You can use `Json` data type to make pydantic first load a raw JSON string.
+It can also optionally be used to parse the loaded object into another type base on the type `Json` is parameterised with.